MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/dlp-copy-matched-items-get-started.md

 #### Permissions on Azure blob for administrators and investigators

-Once you've created the role group that DLP incident investigators will use it must have these permissions on the Azure blob.
+Once you've created the role group that DLP incident investigators will use, it must have these permissions on the Azure blob.
 For more information on configuring blob access, see [how to authorize access to blob data in the Azure portal](/azure/storage/blobs/authorize-data-operations-portal) and [Assign share-level permissions](/azure/storage/files/storage-files-identity-ad-ds-assign-permissions?tabs=azure-portal.md)

-##### Investiagor actions
+##### Investigator actions

-Configure these permission for these actions for investigators
+Configure these permissions for these actions for investigators

 |Object  |Permissions  |